 Smartscan by the numbers

 Smartscan processes more than 4 million documents per month, saving our customers from hours of tedious work.
-To replace Smartscan with human labor would take well several hundred full-time employees.
+To replace Smartscan with human labour would take well several hundred full-time employees.
 Smartscan powers document recognition in systems such as Tripletex, eAccounting, Visma Expense, e-conomic, Proactive, Dinero, and apps such as Visma Attach and Visma Mobile Employee.

 More Visma systems are slated to take advantage of Visma Smartscan in the future.
 With this new release, we expect this trend to accelerate.